jcbbge/harding-qr/ai/context/codebase_instructions.md

 18. **Browser Compatibility**: Ensure new features are compatible with modern browsers.
 Use appropriate polyfills if necessary.

 19. **Solid.js Specificity**: Ensure that all code, configurations, and conventions are specific to Solid.js.
 Avoid using React-specific patterns (e.g., `useState`, `useEffect`) and instead use Solid.js equivalents like `createSignal`, `createEffect`, and `createResource`.
+Docs are available in `docs/solidjs-documentation.md`.

 20. **JSX Specification**: Adhere to Solid.js's JSX implementation.
 Avoid assumptions that JSX will behave the same way as in React.
 Refer to the [Solid.js JSX documentation](https://solidjs.com/docs/latest#jsx) when in doubt.